Docat0209/Docat0209.github.io/dev/docs/CSharp/Winform/Properties/AllowDrop.md

 ![](https://i.imgur.com/kdPwEEf.png)

-I set a Panel on the left and a RichTextBox on the right, and I created two events on Panel,
+I set a Panel on the left and a RichTextBox on the right, then I created two events on Panel DragEnter and DragDrop,

-DragEnter and DragDrop, and I coding some code for this.
+and I coding some code for them.

 ```CS
 private void panel_DragEnter(object sender, DragEventArgs e)